cybex-gmbh/laravel-transmorpher-client/README.md

 #### Dynamic usage

-If you want a more dynamic approach, to display a dropzone for each available image or video, you can use the dynamic way of defining images and videos mentioned above.
+If you want a more dynamic approach, to display a dropzone for each available image or video, you can use the provided functions for retrieving all media mentioned above.

 ```html
 @foreach($yourModel->images() as $image)